battle of panipat

 1. Psychological Impact on Troops

-The sound of cannons was so loud that the war elephants of Ibrahim Lodi got scared and trampled Lodi’s army.
+The cannons were so loud that Ibrahim Lodi’s war elephants got scared and trampled Lodi’s army.
 Its loud noise used to confuse the army, which could cause them to lose concentration.

 2. Structural Impact on Fortifications